Heavy rainfall and effects on sewers: Data logger for heavy rain monitoring

 Risks for the infrastructure

 The structural damage caused by heavy rainfall and overflow events is manifold.
 Erosion along sewers can lead to soil loss and damage to pipes, which in turn leads to flooding and increased maintenance costs.
-In addition, burst pipes and sewage infrastructure failures can cause significant economic damage.
+In addition, burst pipes and sewage infrastructure failures can cause considerable economic damage.

 Risk to public health